ephmonster/miniProjectDatabase/README.md

 To access and verify the details of their flight reservation.

 #### Function:
-This view provides passengers with a comprehensive summary of their boarding pass information, including flight number, departure and arrival times, seat assignment, and gate information.
-It also includes crucial details like boarding group and any special instructions or alerts related to the flight.
-The boarding pass view helps passengers prepare for their journey by consolidating all essential travel information in one place.
+This view provides passengers with a comprehensive summary of their boarding pass information, including flight info, ctraveler info, and gate information.
 ```sh
 create or replace view boarding_passes AS
 select